OpenModelica/OpenModelica/doc/UsersGuide/source/dataReconciliation.rst

 Debug log
 ---------
-  log of the numerical iteration loop
+  Log of the numerical iteration loop

 Results
 -------
 A table with the following columns
   a.
 Boundary Conditions: the names of the boundary conditions.
   b.
-Values: the computed values entered of the boundary conditions.
+Values: the computed values of the boundary conditions.
   c.
 Reconciled Half-width Confidence Intervals: the half-with confidence intervals for the boundary conditions.

 The results for the splitter are: